 Let me tell you drinking lumpy milk is embarrassing enough, but a couple weeks after that, I actually drove away while a gas nozzle was still attached to my car.
 Luckily no big deal.
 Just stopped got out of the car picked it up and put it back onto the pump.
 But I am a professional intuitive.
+Psychic.
 Shouldn’t I be able to predict everything?
 No.

 Having things not go according to plan including small to large breakdowns doesn’t mean anything about your intuitive abilities.
 Believe me.
 I should know.

 When I sat down in my office to share about the gas station and sour milk, I thought about what I really wanted to say.
 I got still and asked, “what is the message really?”
 I heard…